• Login

 A 2016 study on pigs fed oregano essential oil revealed a reduction in inflammation throughout the small intestine and colon.
 The study concluded that “Oregano oil supplementation can be a promising approach for protecting the intestinal barrier."
 1)

-The reduction of inflammation in pigs fed oregano oil preserved the integrity of the intestinal barrier (epithelium), increased overall nutrient absorption, and produced a significant decrease in endotoxins.
-The endotoxin, E coli, “a potent inducer of intestinal inflammation”, was significantly lower in pigs fed the oregano oil, compared to those in the control.
-1)
+The reduction of inflammation in pigs fed oregano oil helped preserve the integrity of the intestinal barrier (epithelium), increased overall nutrient absorption, and significantly decreased endotoxins.
+Specifically, the endotoxin Escherichia coli, a potent inducer of intestinal inflammation, was found to be significantly lower in pigs fed oregano oil compared to those in the control group.1)

-The intestinal barrier is a thin mucosal cell wall that lines the gut (epithelium).
-The permeability of this wall controls the passage of substances from the gut to the rest of the body, ensuring that only friendly substances enter the bloodstream.
-When permeability increases due to inflammation, gaps are opened and allow for the penetration of undigested foodstuff and toxins into the bloodstream, “a potential factor of gastrointestinal dysfunction and pathology, including Crohn's disease, multiple organ dysfunction, bacterial translocation, food allergies, and acute pancreatitis”.
-1)
+The intestinal barrier is a thin mucosal cell wall lining the gut, controlling the passage of substances from the gut into the bloodstream.
+When permeability increases due to inflammation, gaps in the barrier allow undigested food and toxins to enter the bloodstream.
+This increased permeability is a potential factor in gastrointestinal dysfunctions and conditions such as Crohn's disease, multiple organ dysfunction, bacterial translocation, food allergies, and acute pancreatitis.1)

 Intestinal villi line the small intestine to absorb nutrients from digested foodstuff.
 Inflammation "flattens" villi, decreasing the absorptive surface area for nutrients.
 Chronic inflammation can lead to deficiencies in iron and vitamin B12, and subsequent anemia.